xcore/sw_foc_motor_control/doc_quickstart/adc/index.rst

 Test Results
 ------------

 After a few seconds, output will start to appear in the console window.
 A dot is printed every time a ADC client request is made.
 This gives confidence that the test harness is doing something!
-The test lasts about 2 minutes.
+The default test lasts about 1 minute.
 It should complete with the message "ALL TESTS PASSED".
 If any tests fail, extra output will be generated giving details on the test(s) that failed.

-An example of working test output from a working ADC component can be found in a file named ``adc_results.txt``
+An example of the default test output from a working ADC component can be found in a file named ``adc_min_results.txt``

 Using The ``Value Change Dump`` (VCD) File